 "m=" lines used by bootstrap data channels: UE A establishes one bootstrap data channel with DCS A and DCS B respectively, and two bootstrap data channel streams (stream#1 and stream#2) may be contained in a "m=" line (m3).
 For UE B, it’s the same and two bootstrap data channel streams (stream#3 and stream#4) may be contained in a "m=" line (m4).

 "m=" lines used by application data channels in A2P/P2A scenario: P2A/A2P data channel applications may be used between UE A and DCS A or DCS B, and two application data channel streams (stream#5 and stream#6) may be contained in a "m=" line (m7).
 For UE B, it’s the same and two bootstrap data channel streams (stream#7 and stream#8) may be contained in a "m=" line (m8).
-In this case, if the applications select the same stream ID for their application data channels, then stream ID collision appears.
+In this case, if the applications select the same stream ID for their application data channels, then stream ID collision happens.

 "m=" lines used by application data channels in P2P scenario: P2P data channel applications may be used between UE A and UE B and two application data channel streams (stream#9 and stream#10) may be contained in a "m=" line (m9).
-In this case, if the applications select the same stream ID for their application data channels, then stream ID collision appears.
+In this case, if the applications select the same stream ID for their application data channels, then stream ID collision happens.

 Therefore, some mechanism is needed to address the stream ID collision of application data channels.